jakubowiczish/FortranLaboratories/README.md

 ## This repository consists of solutions to laboratory tasks and to 3 bigger projects

-### Project 1 - various methods of matrix multiplication
+### Project 1 - Various methods of matrix multiplication

 ### Project 2 - FFT and some stuff